ChokoGroup/Choko-Hack/README.md

 A) Expand internal "disk" partition and add games to the original menu.

-B) Use an USB drive to expand "disk" space and add games to the original menu.
+B) Use an USB drive to expand "disk" space and add games to the original menu or play them with [FinalBurn Neo emulator](https://github.com/ChokoGroup/FBNeo).

 C) Use a different operating system (Lakka or Batocera), with all the advantages and disadvantages it may have.